eevenden/Remote_Sensing_Study_of_Gypsy_Moth_Defoliation/README.md

   <img src="https://user-images.githubusercontent.com/54719919/89327920-a1500c80-d65a-11ea-9e23-2ac71da8848e.jpg">
   </p>

-When ranking the AUC values for each model, we see that discriminant analysis using all of the independent variables performs the best (marginally).
-Followed by logistic regression using all the variables.
-However, when comparing model performance using select variables, discriminant analysis outperforms logistic regression.
-This could suggest the two method perform similarly when given a lot of information.
+When ranking the AUC values for each model, we see that "Discriminant Analysis - All" model performs the best (marginally).
+Followed by "Logistic Regression - All" model.
+However, when comparing model performance using select variables, Discriminant Analysis outperforms Logistic Regression.
+This could suggest the two method perform similarly when given many independent variables.
 However, discriminant analysis may be more robust when the user reduces the number of independent variables.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/89327889-96957780-d65a-11ea-936d-a9651102312c.png">
   </p>

 ### Classification Results
+These final maps showcase the classification results from each model.
+"Hits" represent pixels which were correctly identified as Defoliated.
+"False Alarms" are pixels labeled as Foliated in the "true" layer, but classified as Defoliated in the models.
+"Misses" are pixels which were labeled as Defoliated in the "true" layer, but classified as Foliated in the model.
+Finally, "Correct Rejections" are pixels correctly identified as Foliated.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/54719919/89327900-97c6a480-d65a-11ea-8358-314c9aedc6da.png">
   <img src="https://user-images.githubusercontent.com/54719919/89327888-95fce100-d65a-11ea-9a30-78003c9198f9.png">